ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 No. The VPC provides access to new availability zones in multi-zone regions.
 Compute, network, and storage resources are designed to function in the VPC.

-### What is an _image from volume_ and how does it relate to {{site.data.keyword.block_storage_is_short}} volumes?
+### Can I create custom images from my existing boot volumes?
 {: faq}
 {: #faq-block-storage-ifv}

-With the image from volume feature, you can create a custom image directly from a {{site.data.keyword.block_storage_is_short}} boot volume.
+Yes, you can create a custom image directly from a {{site.data.keyword.block_storage_is_short}} boot volume.
 Then, you can use the custom image to provision other virtual server instances.
 For more information, see [About creating an image from a volume](/docs/vpc?topic=vpc-image-from-volume-vpc).

 ## Volume management questions
 {: #block-storage-vpc-volume-questions}